首页 Microservices Engine Use Cases Cloud-native gateway Route WebSocket traffic with a cloud-native gateway

 Route WebSocket traffic with a cloud-native gateway

-The WebSocket protocol enables persistent, low-latency, and two-way communication between a client and a server.
-When you access a WebSocket service from outside a Kubernetes cluster, an MSE cloud-native gateway receives and forwards requests to the appropriate backend service based on defined routing rules.
-This tutorial shows how to deploy a WebSocket application in a Container Service for Kubernetes (ACK) cluster and use an MSE cloud-native gateway for traffic forwarding.
+WebSocket enables persistent, low-latency, bidirectional communication between clients and servers.
+When you access a WebSocket service from outside a Kubernetes cluster, an MSE cloud-native gateway receives and forwards requests to the appropriate backend service based on routing rules.
+This topic describes how to deploy a WebSocket application in a Container Service for Kubernetes (ACK) cluster and route traffic through an MSE cloud-native gateway.

 Prerequisites